EMPLOYMENT LAW NEWS

 A Background on CROWN Laws in the U.S.

-The number of states with hair discrimination laws in place continues to grow in 2024.
-It was just a few years ago when several organizations formed a coalition to persuade lawmakers to create legislation prohibiting employers from discrimination based on hairstyles — typically those associated with individuals identifying as Black or Biracial.
+It was just over five years ago when several organizations formed a coalition to persuade lawmakers to create legislation prohibiting employers from discrimination based on hairstyles — typically those associated with individuals identifying as Black or Biracial.
 Now commonly referred to as CROWN laws (Create a Respectful and Open Workplace for Natural Hair), the first of many was signed into law in 2019 by California Governor Gavin Newsom.

 Recent additions: